PurplePachyderm/vfc_ci/README.md

 The following installation procedure will install ```vfc_ci``` over an existing Verificarlo install.

-- Create a `copy_source.sh` script variables.
-Here is an example file with hardcoded values :
+- Create a `copy_source.sh` script.
+Here is an example file with hardcoded values (most of the time, you will want to keep this exact file, maybe changing the Python install path with your version) :

 ```
 #!/usr/bin/env bash